Algue-Rythme/Simplex-Tableau/README.md

 - 202 pivot steps with maxcoeff, 174.2s
 - 20 pivot steps with bland, 17.3s
 - cycle with steepest, to the end of the time
 - 115 pivot steps with steepest and no-cycles option, 99.2s

+The most interesting instances are the Klint Minty cube of dimension D.
+With this exemple, macoeff takes 2^D pivots, but steepest edge takes only one.
+For D=20 and maxcoeff ~40mn will be necessary to get the output.

 ## Bugs